Ginger Minj

 Joshua Allen Eads, better known by the stage name Ginger Minj (born September 11, 1984), is an American drag queen, actor, singer-songwriter, and reality television personality.
-After achieving recognition for placing as the runner-up on the seventh season of the reality television competition series RuPaul's Drag Race, Minj returned to compete on the second, sixth, and tenth seasons of RuPaul's Drag Race All Stars, which she won on July 18, 2025.
+After achieving recognition for placing as the runner-up on the seventh season of the reality television competition series RuPaul's Drag Race, Minj returned to compete on the second, sixth, and tenth seasons of RuPaul's Drag Race All Stars, winning the latter on July 18, 2025.
 Minj has acted in three Netflix productions (the comedy feature film Dumplin' (2018), the animated series Super Drags, and RuPaul's fictional series AJ and the Queen), and has acted in numerous theatrical productions.
 Minj appeared in the 2022 film Hocus Pocus 2, the sequel to Hocus Pocus.
 Minj has released three studio albums—Sweet T (2016), Gummy Bear (2021), and Double Wide Diva (2021).

 Early life

-Eads was born in Lake County, Florida, and is of Irish and Puerto Rican descent.
-She studied theater at school.
+Eads was born in Lake County, Florida.
+Eads is of Puerto Rican and Irish descent.
+Her father abandoned the household when she was a child.
+She described herself as a "short fat kid with a real limp wrist" who had been bullied.
+She wore dresses and her mother's and sister's clothing at age 9.
+Eads studied theater at school.
+Her first time in drag was with “BOYS BOYS BOYS” at the Orlando Fringe Festival in 2005.
 Her drag mother is retired Orlando performer Rusty Fawcett and her drag father is legendary male entertainer and pageant promoter, Bob Taylor.
-Her first time in drag was with “BOYS BOYS BOYS” at the Orlando Fringe Festival in 2005.